RAF Leuchars: Station commanders

+Incidents

+On 15 August 1993 a KLM 737 Flight 110, from Tunis to Amsterdam, was hijacked by an Egyptian, 40 year old Khaled Abdel Mounien Gharib, and followed by a Tornado from Leuchars; the Egyptian had been deported from the Netherlands the previous year, for arson; the hijacker was discovered to be unarmed, and had no explosives, but the aircraft was stormed by the German GSG 9.

 Closure

 RAF drawdown

 On 18 July 2011, Defence Secretary Liam Fox announced that RAF Leuchars would close as part of the Strategic Defence and Security Review 2010, with the station being transferred to British Army control in 2015 and Leuchars's Typhoons moving to RAF Lossiemouth in Morayshire.

 In preparation for the closure, RAF Leuchars Mountain Rescue Team disbanded in Nov 2013 whilst No. 58 Squadron of the RAF Regiment and No. 6 Force Protection Wing disbanded on 10 May 2014.
 No. 6 Squadron was the first Typhoon unit to depart Leuchars, heading for its new home at RAF Lossiemouth in June 2014.
 No. 1 Squadron followed on 8 September 2014, at which point responsibility for Quick Reaction Alert (North) was transferred from Leuchars to Lossiemouth.